 Rooting for Johnny Jolly and Rehabilitation

 I have never had first-hand experiences with drugs or drug abuse.
 I’m proud to say that not once in my life have I ever used tobacco products, smoked pot, or used illegal drugs.
 I’m also thankful to say that I am surrounded by family and friends who don’t abuse drugs or alcohol.
-So on a personal level, I don’t fully understand the struggles that drug addicts deal with on a daily basis; however, I do know about them.
+So on a personal level, I don’t fully understand the struggles that drug addicts in PA, NJ or any state deal with on a daily basis; however, I do know about them.
 And I understand it’s not an easy battle to fight.

 Johnny Jolly’s story is well known among Green Bay Packers fans and most NFL fans.
 He was drafted by the Packers in 2006 during the sixth round, and it didn’t take long for him to prove that he was a steal at that spot.
 Unfortunately, he was arrested for codeine possession on July 8, 2008.
 Charges were dismissed soon after, stemming from the police obtaining new drug measuring equipment, yet they were refiled in December 2009.